Skip to Main Content

 Inplasy

-Inplasy is an international platform to register systematic review and meta-analysis protocols.
+Inplasy is an international platform to register systematic review, scoping review and meta-analysis protocols.
 Registration attracts a small fee, processing time is max.
 48 hours and protocols get a DOI.

 Learn about step-by-step protocol registration or browse registered protocols.